vtisweden/java-projects/atap/docs/README.md

 # ATAP - Agent-based Traffic Assignment Problem

-** This document is under construction.
-Please come back later. **

 The `se.vti.atap` package implements a solution heuristic for the agent-based traffic assigment problem.
 It contains a MATSim extension (subpackage `matsim`) and a stand-alone implementation (subpackage `minimalframework`).
 Both are described further below.
-A detailed explanation of the method can be found in the following working paper (until publication only available via Email from gunnar.flotterod@vti.se): *G. Flötteröd (2025).
+A detailed explanation of the method can be found in the following working paper (until publication only available from the author, Email below): *G. Flötteröd (2025).
 A simulation heuristic for traveler- and vehicle-discrete dynamic traffic assignment.
 Linköping University and Swedish National Road and Transport Research Institute.*

+Contact: gunnar.flotterod@{vti,liu}.se

+## Exploring ATAP functionality without MATSim

+The `se.vti.atap.minimalframework` package is meant for lightweight standalone experimentation.
+It depends neither on MATSim nor on any other code in this repository, meaning that it can be minimally used by copy&paste into any other java project.
+There are two ways of using this package.

+At the packages top-level, there are only interfaces and a single `Runner.java` class.
+The interfaces correspond to the terminology introduced in Flötteröd (2025).
+The `Runner.java` combines these interfaces in an ATAP assignment logic.
+This functions as a blueprint; to evaluate a concrete model, the corresponding interfaces need to be instantiated.
+The subpackage `defaults` provides limited default implementations.

+The `defaults.replannerselection` subpackage contains default implementations of all assignment methods exlored in Flötteröd (2025).
+The subpackage `defaults.planselection.proposed` implements the "proposed method" of that article. `ProposedMethodWithLocalSearchPlanSelection.java` implements the proposed plan method relying on (implementations of) the other interfaces and abstract classes in that package.
+The class  `AbstractApproximateNetworkConditions.java` is slightly more involved than a naive implementation to avoid that it becomes a major computational bottleneck.

+The package `se.vti.atap.minimalframework.examples.parallel_links` offers ready-to-run examples, based on the parallel link nework described in Section 4 of Flötteröd (2025). `ExampleRunner.java` class contains an "agent-based" example (`ExampleRunner.runSmallTripMakerExample()`), an OD flow-based example(`ExampleRunner.runSmallODExample()`), and the original example from the article (`ExampleRunner.runArticleExample()`).

 ## Using the ATAP MATSim extension